Francisco Toledo

-Francisco Benjamín López Toledo (17 July 1940 – 5 September 2019) was a Mexican Zapotec painter, sculptor, and graphic artist.
+Francisco Benjamín López Toledo (17 July 1940 – 5 September 2019) was a Mexican painter, sculptor, and graphic artist.
 In a career that spanned seven decades, Toledo produced thousands of works of art and became widely regarded as one of Mexico's most important contemporary artists.
 An activist as well as an artist, he promoted the artistic culture and heritage of Oaxaca state.
 Toledo was considered part of the Breakaway Generation of Mexican art.

 Early life and education

-Toledo was born in Mexico City in 1940, the child of Francisco López Orozco and Florencia Toledo Nolasco.
-He studied at the Escuela de Bellas Artes de Oaxaca and the Centro Superior de Artes Applicadas del Instituto Nacional de Bellas Artes, Mexico, where he studied graphic arts with Guillermo Silva Santamaria.
+Toledo was born in Mexico City (Distrito Federal) in 1940, the child of Francisco López Orozco and Florencia Toledo Nolasco.
+He studied at the Escuela de Bellas Artes, in Oaxaca City, and the Centro Superior de Artes Aplicadas (now Escuela de Artesanías) of INBAL, in Mexico City, where he studied graphic arts with Guillermo Silva Santamaria.
 As a young man, Toledo studied art in Paris where he met Rufino Tamayo and Octavio Paz.

 Career

 Toledo worked in various media, including pottery, sculpture, weaving, graphic arts, and painting.
-There have been exhibitions of his work in Argentina, Brazil, Colombia, Ecuador, Spain, the United Kingdom, Belgium, France, Japan, Sweden, the United States, as well as other countries.
 His work is known for its portrayal of flora and fauna, mythical imagery, and erotic content.
 Art critic Dore Ashton characterized Toledo as "a modern artist who, like others such as Paul Klee, Marc Chagall and Miró, has learned the value of the sweeping glance into the minutest corners of nature."

 At the age of 19, a solo exhibition of his work in Fort Worth, Texas, received international attention.
 Toledo lived and worked in Paris starting in 1960 and returned to Mexico in 1965.
 He lived briefly in New York in the late 1970s, holding an exhibition at the Everson Museum of Art in Syracuse, New York.
 In 1980, Mexico City's Museo de Arte Moderno hosted a retrospective of his art.
 His work was shown at both the Museo del Palacio de Bellas Artes in Mexico City and the Mexican Fine Arts Center Museum of Chicago in 1984.
 Toledo settled in Oaxaca in the 1980s.

 Toledo was featured at the Venice Biennale in 1997.
 An exhibition of over 90 of his works was shown at the Whitechapel Gallery in London and the Reina Sofia Museum in Madrid in 2000.
 In 2017, the Fondo Cultural Banamex published a four-volume catalogue of Toledo's work, the result of a five-year investigation to track pieces held in museums, galleries, and private collections around the world.